-(c) with regard to sales in person, display a sign, in a form determined by the Minister, in a prominent location within the licensee's permanent place of business, and, with regard to telephone or online or other sales by electronic means, provide written notice that emphasizes and draws the purchaser's attention to
+(c) with regard to sales in person, display a sign, in a form determined by the Minister, in a prominent location within the licensee's permanent place of business, and, with

-- (i) the importance of proper use of authorized medicine, and - (ii) the contact information of a staff person who holds a qualification certificate for clarification of any questions regarding the safe and proper use of authorized medicine.

-22(4) No licensee shall

-- (a) repackage, alter the label of or alter the contents of any authorized medicine, - (b) give away, barter or sell any authorized medicine as an inducement to purchase other merchandise, or - (c) sell authorized medicine after the expiry date of the authorized medicine.

-22(5) No licensee shall

-- (a) recommend the use of an authorized medicine for purposes, or at a dosage level, or for animals not prescribed on the manufacturer's label, or - (b) diagnose a disease, disorder or condition of an animal, prescribe medicine or otherwise contravene section 2(1) of the Veterinary Profession Act. - 22(6) Despite subsections (1) and (4), an outlet licensee may sell individual boluses of authorized medicine if - (a) copies of the package inserts and suitable containers are provided to the purchaser, and - (b) the containers are inscribed with the Drug Identification Number, lot number and expiry date of the authorized medicine sold.
+- (i) the importance of proper use of authorized medicine, and - (ii) the contact information of a staff person who holds a qualification certificate for clarification of any questions regarding the safe and proper use of authorized medicine. - 22(4) No licensee shall - (a) repackage, alter the label of or alter the contents of any authorized medicine, - (b) give away, barter or sell any authorized medicine as an inducement to purchase other merchandise, or - (c) sell authorized medicine after the expiry date of the authorized medicine. - 22(5) No licensee shall - (a) recommend the use of an authorized medicine for purposes, or at a dosage level, or for animals not prescribed on the manufacturer's label, or - (b) diagnose a disease, disorder or condition of an animal, prescribe medicine or otherwise contravene section 2(1) of the Veterinary Profession Act. - 22(6) Despite subsections (1) and (4), an outlet licensee may sell individual boluses of authorized medicine if - (a) copies of the package inserts and suitable containers are provided to the purchaser, and - (b) the containers are inscribed with the Drug Identification Number, lot number and expiry date of the authorized medicine sold.